danallison/collectiveprovidence.church/index.md

 <img src="five-triangles.jpeg" width="200px">

+The Church of Collective Providence is a "fictional" institution and live action role playing game (larp).
+To play the game, first flip a coin.
+If it lands tails, know that the church is indeed a _fictional_ institution that you are only pretending is real as a bit.
+If it lands heads, know that the church is actually a _real_ institution that you are only pretending is a larp for the sake of the uninitiated.

+If you find this confusing, you've got it!
+Confusion and uncertainty are necessary ingredients for collective providence to emerge (that's what we tell the newcomers, at least).
+If you need something a bit more concrete, you can think of it this way:

-The Church of Collective Providence is an imaginary/real-enough institution established as a social convention for people who wish to join a collective that's just religious enough to catalyze mutually supportive relationships in service of something greater than oneself, but not so religious that it undermines epistemic humility or individual self-sovereignty.
+The Church of Collective Providence is an imaginary/real-enough institution established as a social convention for people who wish to join a collective that’s just religious enough to catalyze mutually supportive relationships in service of something greater than oneself, but not so religious that it undermines epistemic humility or individual self-sovereignty.

-The only requirement to join the church is a commitment to practicing reciprocity, otherwise known as [The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
+The only real rule of the game is reciprocity.
+[The Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).
+Treat others the way you want to be treated.
 Reciprocity is what makes collective providence possible.

 ## Stone Soup